 How to Handle Receiving Unsolicited Advice

 Friends and family may think they have your best interest at heart when they share their opinions but at times, they may not and can give dogmatic, unsolicited advice.
-It is wise to make decisions based on your own research, values, and belief system than to simply follow someone else's advice.
-After all, you are… Continue reading How to Handle Receiving Unsolicited Advice
+It is wise to make decisions based on your own research, values, and belief system than to simply follow someone else’s advice.
+After all, you are the one that has to live with the decision that is made.
+I purchased my first home, a newly-built, modern, and open floor plan condo...

 Misophonia